aalolexx/awt-pj-ws2425-3d-realtime-reconstruction/README.md

 * ...

 Our main software is the python project which offers a fully modular pipeline.
-The pipeline contains components which access models and vendor.
+The pipeline contains components which access models/ and vendor/.
 In **pipeline_starter.py** the pipeline is put together.
-The pipeline can also stream the results to other environments for example in Unity.
+The pipeline can also stream the results to other environments like Unity.

 ## Setup